-Cross-country differences in the financing of business start-ups: do personal bankruptcy laws matter? co-authored with Jürgen Hanssens (Ghent University) and Tom Vanacker (Ghent University)
+The capital structure of business start-ups across Europe: The effect of a fresh start policy, co-authored with Jürgen Hanssens (Ghent University) and Tom Vanacker (Ghent University)

-Abstract: We examine cross-country differences in the financing of start-ups in their initial year of operation.
+Abstract: We examine cross-country differences in the capital structure of start-ups in their initial year of operation based on countries’ “fresh start” policy.
 To do so, we employ a dataset of 2,849,997 start-ups from 26 European countries founded between 2005 and 2012.
 We find that time-invariant, country-specific factors are important determinants of start-ups’ capital structure.
-We further document how personal bankruptcy laws influence start-ups’ capital structure.
+We further document how a “fresh start” policy influences start-ups’ capital structure.
 Specifically, start-ups use less debt if a “fresh start”—the possibility for bankrupt entrepreneurs to discharge their outstanding credit obligations—is available relative to when a “fresh start” is not available in a country’s personal bankruptcy laws.
-When we use a difference-in-differences approach to exploit country-level changes in the availability of a “fresh start”, we similarly find that start-ups use less debt after the installment of a “fresh start”.
-In sum, we provide new cross-country evidence on the financing of start-ups in general and the role of personal bankruptcy laws on start-up financing more in specific
+When we use a difference-in-differences approach to exploit country-level changes in the availability of a “fresh start”, we similarly find that start-ups founded after the implementation of a “fresh start” policy use less debt than start-ups founded before the implementation of a “fresh start” policy.
+In sum, we provide new cross-country evidence on the capital structure of start-ups in general and the effect of a “fresh start” policy on start-ups’ capital structure more in specific.

 Stubborn and persistent: the evolution of slack resources in new firms, co-authored with Jürgen Hanssens (Ghent University) and Tom Vanacker (Ghent University)